StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ## Advanced configuration

-For further customization options, please consult the Configuration and operations section.
+For further customization options, please consult the Configuration and Operations sections.

-To configure HTTPS, follow the instructions on the [**dedicated page**](../configuration/ssl.md).
+To configure HTTPS, follow the instructions on [SSL Configuration](../configuration/ssl.md).

 <!-- ## Usage & Licenses